 Corey Potter Contract Information:

-Signed a one-year, two-way contract with the Calgary Flames in September of 2014.
+The Coyotes signed Potter to a one-year, two-way contract in September of 2015.

 To instantly reveal our fantasy analysis of every player – including Corey Potter – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Corey Potter: Past News Updates ( ▲ View most recent update )